chafey/meteor-modal-dialog/README.md

 * hook for customized validation logic
 * hook for customized reverse data binding
 * automatic insert or update to a collection when saved
-* automatic focus for an element when the dialog is displayed
+* automatically sets the focus to the element with the autofocus attribute when the dialog is shown
+* template oriented conventions reduces configuration